-1.)
-The Bus
+#1 – The Bus

 When I first moved to Taiwan, I had to wait a couple months before I could legally buy a scooter and was forced to take the bus if I wanted to venture outside my neighborhood.
-Early one rainy Sunday morning, I was feeling restless so I wandered out to the main road and started walking through the puddles in my flip flops, just waiting for a bus to come along.
+Early one rainy Sunday morning, I was feeling restless so I wandered out to the main road and started walking through the puddles in my flip-flops, just waiting for a bus to come along.
 I saw one approach so I ran to the nearest bus stop and stood next to it.
 The bus splashed me as it drove on by.

 Assuming I was standing in the wrong place or at the wrong angle, I ran across the street and tried again.
 I made eye contact with the bus driver as he smiled and kept on driving.
 Finally, I saw a bus stop with some other people waiting so I joined the line.
 As the bus approached, they RAISED THEIR HANDS and the bus stopped.
 (I guess that’s a common practice all over the world, but I’m new to the bus world!)

 Living in a tea-loving country like Taiwan, coffee was a real issue at first.
 I NEED my morning coffee so I bought a small coffee maker for my non-existent kitchen (only a refrigerator – typical Taiwanese style).
 At the local supermarket, I found a blue bag marked “Coffee” that felt squishy like ground coffee (everything was written in Chinese).

-3.)
-Toilet Paper Etiquette
+#3 – Toilet Paper Etiquette

-5.)
-Cell Phone Plans
+#5 – Cell Phone Plans

 I avoided getting a cell phone when I first arrived in Taiwan, not wanting the additional expense and assuming it would be outrageous like in the US, where I was paying a ridiculous $103/month through T-Mobile.
 I was also a little scared of the 2-year commitment that most cell plans required (“commitment issues”).

 After surviving the first year feeling like every shopping excursion was a treasure hunt, I discovered the beauty of expats joining together to document exactly where great “stuff” can be found, on a Facebook page called “Where Can I Find?”
 WCIF covers everything from medication and supplements to Ben and Jerry’s ice cream to nonstick cooking sprays like PAM.

-7.)
-Crossing the Street
+#7 – Crossing the Street

 Street-crossing etiquette is a very cultural thing.
 In the US, cars will stop if a pedestrian is anywhere near that white crossing zone.
 In Vietnam, pedestrians just walk through the scooters, being careful to walk at the same pace and not make any sudden moves.
 It’s like a dance and it works in Hanoi.
 I tried the Vietnamese dance method here in Taiwan and caused traffic chaos, lots of honking and cursing.
 Taiwanese pedestrians obey all “walk/don’t walk” signals, but ironically cars and scooters don’t really take note of that red light.

-8.)
-Blue Trucks
+#8 – Blue Trucks

 Also, beware of blue trucks from hell!
-I developed a fear of these blue monsters very early, but I wasn’t sure what creature was typically behind the wheel of these monsters-on-wheels.
-And then this is what I learned; they’re usually driven by construction workers, and it’s culturally acceptable for construction workers to have a few (or more?) beers for lunch.
-After a brief nap, they’ll get back on the roof for their afternoon shift.
+I developed a fear of these crazy trucks very early but I wasn’t sure who was typically behind the wheel.
+And then this is what I learned; they’re usually driven by construction workers.
+It’s culturally acceptable for construction workers to have a few beers for lunch.
+After a few beers and a brief nap, they’ll get back on the roof for their afternoon shift.

-9.)
-American Expat in Taiwan – Big Shoe Issues
+#9 – Really Big Shoe Issues

 Relocating to a new country can be overwhelming and incredibly stressful.
 Little things become big issues, like when you’re really, really hungry but have no idea what to eat so you dine at 7-11.
 Again.
 At first, you may feel like a fish swimming upstream, and then slowly life starts to feel almost “normal”.